Julianw03/RCLS/Readme.md

 ### TLDR
 Create your own Frontend and custom logic for the Riot Client.

+### Security
+RCLS does **NOT** make any security guarantees during execution.
+Especially during the "unlocked" phase of accounts the Strings are available in plaintext in memory.
+Even after the "locked" phase, the Strings are still available in memory, due to the Garbage Collector and String Pooling.
+I have tried some concepts but eventually during the JSON Serialization the bytes are converted to a String and are therefore affected by String Pooling.
+If anyone has some ideas on how to solve this and still being able to interact with the Riot Client, feel free to create an issue or PR.
+I will just assume that if your machine is compromised, you have bigger problems than the leak of your Riot account credentials.
+Moreover, the provided keystore allows anyone to retrieve the used self-signed certificate.

 ### Disclaimer
 RCLS isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.